suebksnn/web-scout-mcp/CONTRIBUTING.md

-# Contributing to Web Search MCP Server
+# Contributing to Web Scout MCP Server

-Thank you for considering contributing to the Web Search MCP Server!
+Thank you for considering contributing to the Web Scout MCP Server!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct